 - May struggle to predict others behaviour

-Social rules are usually just absorbed by kids but this needs to be taught to autistic individuals and will become a learnt behaviour rather than natural.
+Social rules are usually just absorbed by kids but they need to be taught to autistic individuals and will become a learnt behaviour rather than natural.
 Young autistic children will often ignore other children and seem as though they are not aware of them.
 By playing alongside and using narrative of what they are doing we can begin to teach social rules / norms.
 Things that often need to be taught include: how to share, tolerance of others, turn taking, waiting and how to make friends.

 Some autistic individuals are non-verbal and others have exceptional language early on, however most people with autism have some form of difficulty with language be it speech or comprehension.
-Communication issues include:

 - Can have no or limited verbal speech / this does not mean they have a lack of understanding or ability to communicate just they do not use speech to communicate.
 Many autistic children take much longer to speak than their peers.